-- > Helps to derive nutrition in Monotropa, a saprophytic angiosperm, - > Improves the availability of minerals and water to the plants. - Provides drought resistance to the plants

-Protects roots of higher plants from the attack of plant pathogens
+- > Helps to derive nutrition in Monotropa, a saprophytic angiosperm, - Improves the availability of minerals and water to the plants. - Provides drought resistance to the plants - Protects roots of higher plants from the attack of plant pathogens Mycorrhizae

-Mycorrhizae
+Iviyconnizae

 Ectomycorrhizae Endomycorrhizae Ectendomycorrhizae

 The fungal mycelium The hyphae grows The fungi forms both

-forms a dense shealth mainly inside the roots, mantle and also
+forms a dense shealth mainly inside the mantle and also

-aroud the root called penetrate the outer penetrates the cortical
+aroud the root called roots, penetrate the penetrates the cortical

 mantle.
-The hyphal net - cortical cells of the plant cells.
+The hyphal outer cortical cells of cells.

-work penetrate the root.
-A small portion of
+net - work penetrate the plant root.
+A small

+the intercellular portion of the

-intercellular spaces of the mycelium us found
+spaces of the mycelium us found

-the epidermis and cortex outside the root.
+epidermis and cortex outside the root.
 This

 to form Hartignet. form is also called

 Example: Pisolithus vesicular Arbuscular

-tinctorius. mycorrhizal fungi (VAM
+tinctorius. mycorrhizal fungi

-fungi) due to the
+(VAM fungi) due to

-presence of vesicle or
+the presence of vesicle

-arbuscle like haistoria.
+or arbuscle like

+haistoria.

-Arbuscular mycorrhizae
+Arbuscular

-(VAM) FRE
+mycorrhizae (VAM)

 Example: Gigaspora

 Ericoid mycorrhizae -

+Example:

-Example: Oidiodendron
+Oidiodendron

 Orchid mycorrhizae -

-61 Example: Rhizoctonia
+Example: Rhizoctonia